 عنوان مقاله [English]

-Data were analyzed by SPSS software (Cronbach's alpha, Pearson correlation, T-test, multivariate regression and data path analysis) and using multi-criteria decision-making methods in the form of AHP hierarchical analysis And Expert selection software, ArcGIS and Arc Map software have been used to draw maps
+Data were analyzed by SPSS software (Cronbach's alpha, Pearson correlation, T-test, multivariate regression and data path analysis) and using multi-criteria decision-making methods in the form of AHP hierarchical analysis and Expert selection software, ArcGIS and ArcMap software have been used to draw maps.

-Results and discussion:
+Results and discussion

-The findings of this study indicate that, based on the findings of the theoretical framework, urban alleviation has dimensions and indicators that affect the amount of these indicators.
-In this study, to investigate the resilience of area 12 with approach and attention to earthquake as one of the most important natural disasters, four dimensions including socio-cultural, economic, institutional and physical-environmental aspects have been used.
-Each of these dimensions is with Various indicators are defined.
+The findings of this study indicate that, based on the findings of the theoretical framework, urban resiliency has dimensions.
+To investigate the resilience of district 12 with approach and attention to earthquake as one of the most important natural disasters in this study, four dimensions including socio-cultural, economic, institutional and physical-environmental aspects have been used in the analysis.
+Each of these dimensions is with various indicators are defined.
 In order to analyze the region and the statistical population, preparing different layers in each dimension in the area and drawing maps of vulnerability, vulnerability and resilience of the area, a questionnaire analysis and various tests have been carried out.
-So that the quality of the indicators of the dimensions of social resilience in the region is low and weak.
-However, at the district level of the region, this process has different conditions, in the analysis of all options and indicators of resilience in this Next, the neighborhoods of Iran and Ferdowsi have the best situation, and the Harandi and Sangalaj neighborhoods have the worst situation in earthquake resilience.
+Thus, the quality of the indicators of the dimensions of social resilience in the region is low and weak.
+However, at the district level of the region, this process has different conditions, in the analysis of all options and indicators of resilience in the neighborhoods of Iran and Ferdowsi have the best situation, and the Harandi and Sangalaj neighborhoods have the worst situation in earthquake resilience.
 This is more weak in economic analysis of the economic situation in the region, so that in the economic dimension of the defined terms, nearly half of them have a coefficient of less than 2 (average level 3), which indicates that there is no weakness In this context.
 However, the situation is not uniform in the future, so that the Mokhtari-Takhty and Baharestan settlements are the best, and the Harandi and Arg-Pamjaran neighborhoods are in the worst condition for earthquake resilience.